mahirahalwani/comptia-tech-/README.md

       &emsp;2) Fitness Bands: simpler than smartwatches, focused on activity tracking, monitor exercise habits and basic health metrics. <br>
       &emsp;3) Smart Glasses & Augmented Reality (AR): provide hands-free acces to information and camera functionality, offer AR overlays for real-world interaction enhancement. <br>
 - It offers quick access to data, notifications, and health tracking for fitness enthusiasts and tech-savvy users.<br>
+- **Internet of Things (IoT) Devices**: network of interconnected devices that collect, exchange, and act on data.
+It also makes homes smarter and more efficient.<br>
+- Examples:<br>